jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CW 35 Personal service rehabilitation payments
-An amount paid to a person for an income year as a personal service rehabilitation payment is exempt income of the person if— (a) they are paid the amount under the Injury Prevention, Rehabilitation, and Compensation Act 2001; and (b) they pay an amount to another person for providing them in the income year a key aspect of social rehabilitation referred to in the definition of personal service rehabilitation payment; and
+An amount paid to a person for an income year as a personal service rehabilitation payment is exempt income of the person if— (a) they are paid the amount under the Accident Compensation Act 2001; and (b) they pay an amount to another person for providing them in the income year a key aspect of social rehabilitation referred to in the definition of personal service rehabilitation payment; and
   (c) the amount paid is equal to or more than the amount of personal service rehabilitation payment for the income year after taking into account any amount of tax withheld.